| ADMINISTRATIVE NOTES

 information gathering process.
 In the third year, GPO plans to implement

+that model.
 The results of the discussions that occurred during the Reno meeting

 will be condensed and reviewed by Council, GPO staff, the depository